Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 that order, and certainly not completely.
-Our goal here is to give enough information to provide the reader with insights into how relational databases work and what they do well; an in-depth SQL tutorial is beyond the scope of this book but is something we highly recommend readers seek elsewhere.
+Our goal here is to give enough information to provide the reader with insights into how relational databases work and what they do well; an in-depth SQL tutorial is beyond the scope of this book but we highly recommend checking the references at the end of this chapter.

 ### Manipulating and querying data {#sec:db:sql}